dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/tei-xml.md

 - XSL transformation to turn the XML into a valid TEI body (referred to by the mapping).

 The mapping has to refer to a `defaultXSLTransformation` that transforms the XML that was created from standoff markup (see @ref:[XML To Standoff Mapping in API v1](../api-v1/xml-to-standoff-mapping.md)).
 This step is necessary because the mapping assumes a one to one relation between standoff classes and properties and XML elements and attributes.
 For example, we may want to convert a `standoff:StandoffItalicTag` into TEI/XML.
 TEI expresses this as `<hi rend="italic">...</hi>`.
-In the mapping, the `standoff:StandoffItalicTag` may be mapped to a a temporary XML element that is goint to be converted to `<hi rend="italic">...</hi>` in a further step by the XSLT.
+In the mapping, the `standoff:StandoffItalicTag` may be mapped to a a temporary XML element that is going to be converted to `<hi rend="italic">...</hi>` in a further step by the XSLT.

 For sample data, see `webapi/_test_data/test_route/texts/beol/BEOLTEIMapping.xml` (mapping) and `webapi/_test_data/test_route/texts/beol/standoffToTEI.xsl`.
 The standoff entities are defined in `beol-onto.ttl`.